Student Organizations

 Graduate students only

 The iSchool Doctoral Students Association (iDSA) advances the academic and social interests of doctoral students in the School of Information Sciences at Illinois.
-We advocate for all doctoral students and provide a center-point for voicing doctoral student concerns and champion doctoral student participation in iSchool governance.
+We advocate for all doctoral students and provide a center-point for voicing doctoral student concerns and champion doctoral student participation in iSchool representation.

 iSchool Students of Color